 Earth to Skin Hand Sanitizer Line

 [Gifted] Like masks, anti-bacterial gel is now a fact of life.
 But that doesn’t mean it has to be boring and it certainly shouldn’t be toxic.
-Earth to Skin which is vegan, without sulfates and parabens, and hasn’t been tested on animals.
+Earth to Skin is vegan, without sulfates and parabens, and hasn’t been tested on animals.
 But what I love most about them is the scents!
 Watermelon, Coconut + Aloe, Lemon + Basil, and Blueberry.
 I dig them all because let me tell you I have smelled some truly terrible scented hand sanitizers (I’m looking at you Trader Joe’s – Grapefruit and Lemon, in theory, that combo sounds good, but NO!).
-If I am going to but something on my hands multiple times a day, it should smell nice.
+If I am going to put something on my hands multiple times a day, it should smell nice.
 And be nice to the planet.

 Where to Buy: Right now they are exclusively available at Walmart. $6.96 for a 6-pack bundle.
 I think these will make a great stocking stuffer!

 [Gifted] And speaking of being nice to the planet, the anti-bacterial you choose, and the company that makes it is important.
 If you want to do even more for the environment and protect our oceans, then consider Sanikind.
 This small but mighty company urges you not to waste single-use plastics, instead, buy one of their refillable minis which is made from recycled ocean-bound plastic sourced from Haiti and Mexico.
 The refill bottle is made of aluminum, one of the world’s most recyclable materials.
 If you have a family, you can buy a pack of 3 and refill them when necessary.
 The carabiner is perfect for my Osprey backpack!